rackerlabs/technical-blog/_posts/2020-02-17-what-you-should-listen-for-with-social-studio.md

 ### How much your customers don't know

 In addition to finding out what your customers do think, Social Studio lets you take a look at what your target market doesn't know.
 Why does this help?
-When you get a handle on the types of questions people are asking about your brand or industry, you are better prepared to join the conversation.
+Getting a handle on the types of questions people are asking about your brand or industry better prepares you to join the conversation.
 Use commonly asked questions as content inspiration for your social marketing campaigns.

 When they detect a spike in questions about Cancun, your travel company responds